mryhalim/hackathon/README.md

 #### Bonus Features:

-*(ranked from easiest to most challenging – tackle as many as you have time for)*
+*(ranked from easiest to most challenging – complete as many as you have time for)*

 - Integrate the social media links on footer
 - Add a search feature for the FAQ content